streetrack/ScanOps/README.md

 ## Conclusion

 ScanOps automates end-to-end container security as part of a modern **(CI/CD)** workflow.
-Leveraging GitHub Actions, Trivy, and AWS services it ensures only vulnerability-free images are promoted to production, while others are quarantined with detailed SBOMs and scan results stored in S3 and alerts sent via Slack.
+Leveraging GitHub Actions, Trivy, and AWS services, it ensures only vulnerability-free images are promoted to production, while others are quarantined with detailed SBOMs and scan results stored in S3 and alerts sent via Slack.

 > Note: Run `cleanup.yaml` playbook to delete all AWS resources